Click on any thumbnail to view an enlarged

 that should be adjusted to everyday life

-of Youjustu.
+of Yojutsu.

 Page 76 - The technique to be a rat